 Software updates frequently introduce security updates to patch known vulnerabilities.
 Especially in the context of open source, leaks are well-documented most of the time and exploits are available in niche communities of security experts (and hackers).

 Relying on a popular web server, framework, or a library and postponing upgrades vastly increases the odds of a security leak.
-One of the most important web security considerations is keeping your software up to date at all times.
+One of the most important web security considerations, aside from safe password management (among others), is keeping your software up to date at all times.

 4. Continuous Technical Support